-It will also remember what was selected from previous downloads and accounts are automatically synced up daily.
+In my tests, I had no issue syncing with our business checking account and corporate credit cards.
+Once the data is downloaded, it will automatically categorize your transactions.
+It will also remember what was selected from previous downloads, and accounts are automatically synced up daily.
 All you need to do is reconcile the transactions.
 This is a really nice feature with the online edition.

 Multi-user access for the desktop edition was always difficult at best.
 Especially if the users are remote from your location.
 We tried multiple methods to get QuickBooks Pro to work remotely, and we found the only method that worked reliability was via Windows Remote Desktop connection to a virtualized Windows machine.
-Otherwise if you need remote access for multiple individuals, QuickBooks Online is really the only way to go.
+Otherwise, if you need remote access for multiple individuals, QuickBooks Online is really the only way to go.

 Unlike the desktop edition, you can easily access your accounting data remotely via my mobile apps.
 QuickBooks supports Apple’s iPad and iPhone and Google’s Android operating system.
 For our tests we determined most individuals would focus on iPad usage for in-store or to perform transactions at a remote event.
 The application is fully featured.

 Unlike traditional desktop software, with which you pay a fee and the software license lasts, say, three to four years, QuickBooks charges a flat monthly fee — otherwise known as pay-as-you-go.
 You can also purchase additional features such as employee payroll, tax filing and credit card acceptance.